Consortium-WIDE/wide-core/README.md

 For enabling Web3 identities to be used by DAOs and in education, **WIDE** enables users to export their

 ## Executive Summary

 ## A Decentralised Identity Bridge

 ## Scope of Work

+## Definitions

+### Digital Identity Bridge

+### Verifier

+### Relying Party

+### Identity Proxy

+### WIDE Bridging Server

 ## Features

+1. UI-based data export
+2. Privacy-preserving cloud storage
+3. Web3-based open authentication
+4. Simple data sharing
+5. Reliable identity storage
+6. Native EVM-support
+7. Portable and trustworthy data attestations
+8. Simple UI-based identity card management

 ## Functionalities

-The WIDE digital identity bridge enables users to export identity data from wallets of closed identity networks and use the identity data with their Ethereum-compliant key pairs throughout the full identity lifecycle.
+The WIDE digital identity bridge enables users to export identity data from wallets of closed identity networks and use the identity data with their Ethereum-compliant key pairs throughout full identity lifecycles.
 All data is protected through client-side encryption and presented to relying parties through reversed Open Identity Connect flows.
+In short, WIDE provides exporting, persisting, as well as encryption -, storage -, and presentation capabilities for long-lived any-wise identifiers in storage-scarce Web3 wallets.

-The WIDE bridge acts as privacy preserving, but server-based remote storage of encrypted claims.
+Bridging refers to the privacy preserving, but server-based remote storage of encrypted claims and their presentation over Web2 flows.
 When the wallet presents claims, it requests them from the WIDE bridging server.
 The wallet then acts as a proxy to forward the data to the relying party.
-The relying party can verify that a dataset with the same hash was indeed uploaded
+The relying party can verify that a dataset with the same hash was indeed uploaded.
+Thus, WIDE reverse implements Web2 to Web3 onboarding solutions in dataflows optimised for verifiers.

+---

   encrypt them, keep decentralised identity wallet that usesEuropean Digital Identity in the form of verifiable credentials according to the W3C verifiable credential data model v.2 [W3CVC] associate and ecnrypt the contained claims using Ethereum-compliant key pairs of the secp256k